 Reference scheme test benefit (RST) – these originate from an employee being contracted-out from 6 April 1997 onwards in a defined benefits occupational scheme.

 Non-protected rights (NPR) – these originate from employer and employee contributions in a defined contribution occupational scheme.

 Former protected rights (PRP) – these originate from an employee being contracted-out in a defined contribution occupational scheme.
 Contracting-out was abolished on a defined contribution basis from 6 April 2012, so former protected rights funds are now treated the same as non-protected rights.

 A section 32 buyout is also referred to as a deferred annuity contract and will always be set-up to accept a transfer from an occupational pension scheme.
 It is applied for by an individual or by occupational scheme trustees.
 Each buyout policy will have a policy conditions booklet and this will cover the terms and conditions applying to the policy.
 For HMRC purposes, buyout policies are registered pension schemes but are not ‘schemes’ as we would think of them.
 A buyout policy will usually be set up in one of the following circumstances:

 - An occupational scheme member leaves employment and wants to transfer the fund they’re entitled to so that it’s under their control.
-One option offered could be a transfer to a buyout policy (although Aegon no longer set-up buyout policies in this situation).
+One option offered could be a transfer to a buyout policy.
 The member could alternatively opt to transfer to a new employer’s pension scheme or to a personal pension.

 - When occupational scheme members leave employment they will usually have a paid-up benefit in the scheme.
 Trustees continue to have obligations in relation to paid-up members and might decide to have a ‘tidy up’ by transferring the funds to individual buy-out policies in the members’ own names.